-According to the Commercial Code, there are five forms of business entities:
+According to the Commercial Code, there are five forms of business entities in Estonia:

-In addition to the possibility of establishing a business entity, it is possible for any natural person to conduct business as a sole proprietor who must be entered in the commercial register before commencing with permanent business activity.
+In addition to the possibility of establishing a business entity, it is possible for any natural person to conduct business as a sole proprietor who must be entered in the Central Commercial Register before commencing with permanent business activity.

-Holders of an Estonian ID card or e-Residency card and a growing number of EU member states’ ID cards can establish a Private Limited Company fully online.
+Holders of an Estonian ID card or e-Residency card and a growing number of holders of EU member states’ ID cards can establish a private limited company fully online.
 If an ID or e-Residency card is not available, a visit to a notary in Estonia is needed to verify the foundation documents.

-Establishing a private limited company – as easy as ABC:
+Establishing a private limited company is as easy as ABC:

-Though the process is fairly simple, there is also a number of private companies who can help you through all the steps.
+Though the process is fairly simple, there are also several private companies that can help you through all the steps.
 A list of companies offering company registration services is available here.
 If using e-Residency, you can also turn to a more specific step-by-step guide aimed at e-Residency users.

 * – minimum time needed to complete the process of registering a company and receive a confirmation; actual registration times may vary.
 When registering with the help of a notary, a delay of up to 3 days is expected and a notary fee has to be paid.

 At the end of each financial year, an accounting entity is required to prepare an annual report that consists of the annual accounts and the management report.
 The auditor’s report (if compulsory) and the profit distribution proposal for the financial year should be annexed to the annual report.
 The financial statements have to be audited for all public limited companies and foundations.
 All 350+ certified auditors are members of the Board of Auditors.

 Annual report should be filed at the Commercial Register within six months after the end of the financial year.